Las Vegas Review-Journal, John Locher, Associated Press

 Target, Macy's and other retailers offered holiday discounts in early November and opened stores on Thanksgiving Day.
 It was an effort to attract shoppers before Black Friday, the day after Thanksgiving that traditionally kicks off the holiday shopping season.

-Those tactics drew bigger crowds during the four-day Thanksgiving weekend, but failed to motivate Americans to spend.
+Those tactics drew bigger crowds, but failed to motivate Americans to spend.